 Step 5: About 12 minutes from starting you will have butter.
 It will form a ball on the whisk attachment.

 Step 6: Drain the butter and then rinse.
-Repeat the whisking process to extract more of the watery mixture, until there is only a small amount left.
-It will only take a couple minutes.
+Repeat the whisking process to extract more of the water mixture, until there is only a small amount left.
+It will only take a couple of minutes.
 Then rinse once more.
 Let set in the sink about 5 minutes to drain.

 Step 7: Return the butter to the mixing bowl.
 Add the salt.
 At a medium speed, about a 4 on my mixer, mix until creamy.